 3. Get some solar lights.
 Candles only give out so much light and I prefer to not have them around my little ones.
 Instead, we have a few of these inexpensive solar lanterns.
 The bonus with these is that they stay charged for a very long time so you can charge them on a sunny day, store them until you need them, and they will be nice and bright!

 4. Have a solar cell phone charger.
-Although these cost a little bit more, (around $30 on Amazon) they can be very useful if you need to keep in touch with someone, need to call the power company, or just need to check weather or other media on your phone during an outage.
+Although these cost a little bit more on Amazon) they can be very useful if you need to keep in touch with someone, need to call the power company, or just need to check weather or other media on your phone during an outage.
 During a long power outage last fall we needed one of these badly as the only way we could learn more about the storm and the current outage locations was through social media, which we checked on cell phones and laptops until the batteries died.

 5. Keep calm and have a game plan (literally!).
 Your family will grow restless sitting in the dark with nothing to do during a power outage, so be prepared with a fun activity or project that can be done in the dark!
 A board game only needs a little light to be able to see to play, or if you have a laptop that you can charge, you could watch a family movie together since it’s dark anyways!
 Of course there is always the option of heading to bed early, but I don’t find that solution to be very popular in my house. 🙂 There are also other fun things you can have on hand that are fun in a power outage such as glow sticks, puppets (flashlight puppet show!), and other activities that don’t need much light.

 6. Have an alternative cooking source.
 If you have a gas stove you may be able to use the burners by lighting them with a lighter.
 If you don’t, you might want to look into a simple camp stove.
-You can find them for around $30 or make sure to watch at rummage sales and thrift stores.
+You can find them on Amazon or make sure to watch at rummage sales and thrift stores.
 I tend to see them quite often.
 After a few days, sandwiches can get old fast!
 If you are dealing with a power outage during cold weather you will want some warm meals, so a camp stove or a propane burner is a great thing to have.

 7. Be able to keep your body temperature regulated.
 If it’s cold out you will need to stay warm.
 Layers of clothing and movement will go a long ways.
 Sitting under a blanket can actually make you feel colder, so do family jumping jacks or play an active game (if you have enough light!) to keep the blood flowing.
 In the summer there are many different methods for keeping cool without air conditioning.
 You can read a few on this article.
 Know what your plans are to deal with both hot and cold situations before the need arises and know where appropriate clothing is located so you don’t have to search for it when you really need it.